tswanson222/modnets/README.md

 1. Cross-sectional moderated networks
 	* Involves nodewise estimation of a GGM with higher-order interactions
+	* Can accomodate any combination of continuous and binary variables.
+	* Nodewise regressions are fit using either OLS or logistic regression, depending on variable types.
 2. Idiographic (temporal) moderated networks
-	* Involves GLS estimation of a SUR time series model, as well as a concentration graph of the residuals.
+	* Involves generalized least squares (GLS) estimation of multivariate time series model, as well as the inverse-covariance structure of the residuals.
+	* Currently only works for continuous variables, although exogenous moderators can be binary.
+	* Default estimation is seemingly unrelated regressions (SUR) via `systemfit`, but OLS is also available (unconstrained SUR estimates are equivalent to OLS estimates).
 3. Multi-level moderated networks
 	* Uses one of two methods for estimation.
 	* One is a two-step multilevel model, where fixed/random effects are estimated separately from between-subject effects
 	* The other uses a formal multilevel moderated vector autoregressive model with `lmer`
+	* Only works for continous variables, although exogenous moderators can be binary.

+Penalized estimators for each of these models are also available, such as the LASSO, ridge regression, elastic net, the (overlapping) group LASSO, and the hierarchical LASSO.
+Hyperparameter selection will be performed automatically based on either the AIC, BIC, EBIC, or cross-validation depending upon user input.

 ## Downloading and using the package
 Currently, the way to use the R package is as follows: